 Creations and Redemptions.
 Prior to trading in the secondary market, shares of the Fund are "created" at NAV by market makers, large investors and institutions only in block-size Creation Units or multiples thereof.
-Each "creator" or authorized participant (an "Authorized Participant") has entered into an agreement with the Fund's distributor, BlackRock Investments, LLC (the "Distributor" or "BRIL"), an affiliate of BFA.
+Each "creator" or authorized participant (an "Authorized Participant") has entered into an agreement with the Fund's Distributor, an affiliate of BFA.
 An Authorized Participant is a member or participant of a clearing agency registered with the SEC, which has a written agreement with the Fund or one of its service providers that allows such member or participant to place orders for the purchase and redemption of Creation Units.

 A creation transaction, which is subject to acceptance by the Distributor and the Fund, generally takes place when an Authorized Participant deposits into the Fund a designated portfolio of securities, assets or other positions (a "creation basket"), and an amount of cash (including any cash representing the value of substituted securities, assets or other positions), if any, which together approximate the holdings of the Fund in exchange for a specified number of Creation Units.
 Similarly, shares can be redeemed only in Creation Units, generally for a designated portfolio of securities, assets or other positions (a "redemption basket") held by the Fund and an amount of cash (including any portion of such securities for which cash may be substituted).
-The Fund generally offers Creation Units partially for cash, but may, in certain circumstances, offer Creation Units solely for cash or solely in-kind.
+The Fund may, in certain circumstances, offer Creation Units partially or solely for cash.
 Except when aggregated in Creation Units, shares are not redeemable by the Fund.

 Creation and redemption baskets may differ and the Fund may accept "custom baskets."
 More information regarding custom baskets is contained in the Fund's SAI.